Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 - Faraday’s Law of Induction: A changing magnetic field induces an electric field.

-- Ampère’s Law (with Maxwell’s correction): Oscillating electric fields and electric currents generate magnetic fields.
+- Ampère’s Law (with Maxwell’s correction): Oscillating electric fields and electric currents produce magnetic fields.

-These equations not only unify electricity and magnetism but also reveal their connection to light, demonstrating that light itself is an electromagnetic wave.
+These equations unify electricity and magnetism and reveal their connection to light by demonstrating that light is an electromagnetic wave.
 Maxwell’s unification marked a turning point in physics and laid the groundwork for quantum electrodynamics (QED), the modern theory describing electromagnetic interactions at the quantum level.
-Maxwell’s equations underpin technologies like wireless communication, imaging, and electric motors, showcasing their enduring relevance.

 While Maxwell’s equations focus on the dynamics of fields, additional laws describe specific interactions between charges and fields:

-- Coulomb’s Law: Describes the electrostatic force between two charges, directly proportional to their magnitudes and inversely proportional to the square of their distance.
+- Coulomb’s Law: States that the electrostatic force between two charges is directly proportional to their magnitudes and inversely proportional to the square of their distance.

-- Lorentz Force Law: Explains the force exerted on a charged particle moving through electric and magnetic fields, essential for devices like motors and particle accelerators.
+- Lorentz Force Law: Describes the force on a charged particle moving through electric and magnetic fields, a key principle for understanding devices like motors and particle accelerators.

 Quantum Field Theory

-Quantum Field Theory (QFT) unites classical field theory, special relativity, and quantum mechanics, creating a framework for understanding fundamental forces.
-A key aspect of QFT is its field-centric approach: particles like electrons or photons are seen as excitations of their corresponding quantum fields.
-Quantum Electrodynamics (QED), a branch of QFT, focuses specifically on the electromagnetic field, providing a foundational theory for understanding light and charged-particle interactions.
+Quantum Field Theory (QFT) unites classical field theory, special relativity, and quantum mechanics, providing a unified framework for understanding the fundamental forces of nature.
+A core feature of QFT is its focus on fields, where particles such as electrons and photons are viewed as excitations of their corresponding quantum fields.
+QFT provides a consistent description of how these particles interact and how forces are mediated by the exchange of other particles (like photons for the electromagnetic force).

 Electromagnetic field